binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Research:

 * Libraries
-* The execution contexts that your data will flow through / be placed in
+* The execution contexts that your data will flow through and / or be placed in
 * Which character signatures need to be sanitised

 Attempt to use well tested, battle hardened language specific libraries that know how to validate, filter and sanitise.